marianaas8/InteractiveInstallation_Fidjam/README.md

    - Once the sketch is running:
       - Place the **Genre Cube** and **Instrument Cubes** on the interactive surface.
       - Move the cubes vertically to control volume and horizontally to adjust filters.

-      - Enjoy creating your personalized music mix in real time!
+Enjoy creating your personalized music mix in real time, with **Fidjam**!